 - Trading with leverage is risky and can lead to big losses

 - Doesn’t necessarily generate growth over the long term

 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, then simply take our course on stock trading and read our CFD trading guide to get you up to speed.

 If neither of these options appeals to you, then you can find a variety of other ways to invest in RMG stock on this page.
-If, however, you’re ready to buy Royal Mail shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get involved now, simply select one of the brokers in the table above and get started.